WallCaster/WallCaster/doc/analysis-report.md

 ### 2.3.1 - Manage photos

 > As an admin I want to display pictures taken on the screens.
 To do that I upload images on the server and now either a picture or a post can be displayed by the system.
-Then, I want to remove one of the images.
+Then, I want to delete one of the images.
 To do so, I just need to remove it from the system.

-### 2.3.2 - Exctrat posts

-> The system want to send requests to the APIs and they answer it with the right contents.

-### 2.3.3 - Filter posts
+### 2.3.2 - Filter posts

 > As an admin I can set parameters (keywords, ...) for the filter to block unwanted content

-> As an admin I can manualy moderate content
+  - Specific banwords
+  - Choose whether to filter "negative" posts or not

-### 2.3.4 - Sequence delete post
+### 2.3.3 - Sequence delete post

 > As an admin I can delete posts that have already been displayed

-### 2.3.5 - Change diffusion filter
+### 2.3.4 - Change wanted contents

 > As an admin I can set parameters (keywords, date, ...) for the posts to be searched by the API and shown on the website
+  - Tags/Hashtags
+  - Authors
+  - Date range

-### 2.3.6 - Set-up RaspberryPi
+### 2.3.5 - Set-up RaspberryPi

 > As an admin I want to connect the client to the server.